door2door-io/data-engineer-challenge/README.md

 ## Technical assumptions

-* Your solution is expected to be implemented using one of the following languages: Java or Python, but we would recommend you to use the latter, since it is the stack you would be using if when join door2door.
+* Your solution is expected to be implemented using one of the following languages: Java or Python.
+We prefer Python, since it is what we use in door2door, but Java is fine.
-* You are free to make use of any framework or library you please, but you should justify your choice.
+* You are free to make use of any framework or library you please, but you must justify your choice.

 ## Delivery of your solution

-Please deliver your solution to us as a publicly accessible git repository, or in a ZIP file.
-The repository should contain full instructions for us to run the solution on our own machines.
+Please deliver your solution to us in a git repository or in a ZIP file.
+You must provide complete instructions for us to run the solution on our own machines.
+If you choose to use git, make sure the reviewers will be able to access your repository.

-If you are able to publicly host the solution somewhere (e.g. Heroku, AWS), make sure the correct access is provided to door2door reviewers.
+With one of the methods of deliver above, you may optionally host the solution on the Internet (e.g. Heroku, AWS).
+Make sure to provide access to door2door's reviewers.

 ## Reviewing